 Last but not least, a clean and organized warehouse/distribution center can make all the difference in running an efficient process.

-A cluttered and disorganized facility will have a direct impact on the speed at which goods are put away as clerks need extra time to find available locations, move cargo around to open space and maneuver around obstacles to reach the desired location.
-Most importantly, the safety hazards to employees and the risks of compromising the integrity of the cargo is increased when the warehouse is not organized.
+A cluttered and poorly organized facility will have a direct impact on the speed at which goods are put away.
+Clerks take more time to find available locations, move cargo around to open space, and maneuver around obstacles to reach the desired location.
+Most importantly, poor warehouse organization increases safety hazards to employees and the risk of compromising the integrity of the cargo.

 As we have learned, there are various ways to optimize the put-away process and increase warehouse efficiency.
-By using simple best practices such as keeping a clean and organized warehouse, using technology to track space utilization or performing an ABC analysis to re-structure the warehouse layout, optimizing warehouse operations is a matter of paying attention to details, planning and executing.
+Optimizing warehouse operations through simple best practices such as keeping a clean and organized warehouse, using technology to track space utilization, or performing an ABC analysis to re-structure the warehouse layout is a matter of attention to detail, careful planning, and mindful execution.

 In a future article, we will discuss best practices to optimizing storage utilization.
-For now, see you until then.
+For now, we look forward to seeing you.